-Figure 9Figure 9Figure 10).
+Figure 9 shows the mass fraction of the PM1 aerosol mass measured in the ACSM.
+Most of the daytime events show a similar mass fraction distribution.
+The organic fraction is the largest mass fraction followed by sulphates, ammonium, nitrates, and chlorides.
+We observed higher sulphate mass fractions in days with higher SO_2 availability such as the events on Feb 16th and March 8th, where the average sulphate mass fraction was larger or similar to the organic fraction (see Figure 9).
 These two events also display the highest proportion of ammonium during daytime events.
 The overall mass during night-time is much lower than during daytime, likely related to the lower concentrations of VOCs available during the night, resulting in growth not reaching sizes where it was detectable by the ACSM.
 Even with less total mass during the night, the contribution of each fraction is similar to the daytime events.
 The most notable difference between the mass fractions during day and nighttime NPF events is the higher fraction of chlorides during night-time.
-Chloride is a primarily sourced aerosol component, so is not influenced by the attributed to a decrease in the aerosol formation capacity of the atmosphere at night that reduces the total organic, sulphate, nitrate and ammonia mass but does not impact chlorides. as much.
+Chloride is a primarily sourced aerosol component, so is not influenced by the aerosol formation capacity of the atmosphere at night that reduces the total organic, sulphate, nitrate and ammonia mass but does not impact chlorides.